 Getting involved, ‘own it’, and ‘part of it’ are not the same.

 Outside work, we don’t get systematically involved in all things of life around us.
-Kids sport clubs are running without monthly reports and monthly week meetings with parents.
+Kids sport clubs are running without monthly reports and weekly meetings with parents.
 Once elected, local government runs the place without weekly checking with all constituencies and party interests, although these would have access to officials if they want to.
-In my family we don’t have evening meetings to check upon milestones and make sure that we all ‘are in the same page’.
+In my family we don’t have evening meetings to check upon milestones and make sure that we all ‘are on the same page’.

 I would suggest that most things that work have in fact limited inclusiveness, not more.

 Presenting to somebody who has to present to somebody so he can present to the boss is still normal in may organizations despite the absurdity of the chain, well known for decades.
-Being ‘back to back’ in meetings has become and alpha-male and alpha-female sign of self-importance.
+Being ‘back-to-back’ in meetings has become an alpha-male and alpha-female sign of self-importance.
 Organizational life becomes a colossal information recycling system.
 Busy-ness is a badge of honour and a sign of illness, all in one.

 Useless over inclusiveness is still pervasive.
 It’s always, always, a sign of bad leadership.

 PS.
 I am in my 7 out of 10 pathologies.
 Which is a bit depressing.
 Don’t worry, there is also coming a series of 10 very healthy practices, once I get the pathologies out of the way.
 Don’t despair.